Small areas reopen near Fukushima nuclear plant, few return

 Former residents and visitors celebrated the latest reopening as they strolled along a street known as “the cherry blossoms tunnel.”

-Ono, who learned indigo and vegetable dying while evacuating, wants to open a workshop to serve as a meeting place for people.
-“I hope more people come and visit.”

-At the ceremony, Kishida pledged to keep working to reopen all no-go zones.

-“The lifting of the evacuation is by no means a final goal, but the start of the recovery,” Kishida said.
+“The lifting of the evacuation is by no means a final goal, but the start of the recovery,” Kishida said at the ceremony, pledging to keep working to lift all no-go zones.

 The 2011 disaster caused massive amounts of radiation to leak from the plant, and more than 160,000 residents had to evacuate from across Fukushima, including about 30,000 who are still unable to return home.